All steps run in this container

 config:

-# Provide one of the following (see precedence note below):
+# Provide at least one of the following (see fallback note below):

 image: alpine:latest # Create a new container from this image

-# containerName: my-running-container # Exec into an existing container
+# containerName: my-running-container # Exec into (and optionally create) this container

 # Image pull behavior (string or boolean)